lexingxie/cmLab/content/post/ai4good_workshop_2025.md

 ---
-title: "AI for Climate, Safety and Environment"
+title: "AI for Climate, Safety and Environment Workshop"
 description: "We hosted a workshop to explore how AI can drive impactful solutions for climate resilience, environmental monitoring, public and industrial safety."
 date: "2025-08-05"
 draft: false